FredKSchott/the-node-way/README.md

 #### [Testing Essentials](http://fredkschott.com/post/2014/05/nodejs-testing-essentials/)
 > This post will explain the types of tools needed to overcome the challenges of testing with Node.js.
 Together, these tools form an essential testing suite that will cover almost any project.
 The setup isn't the most complex or feature-rich, but you could say that's on purpose.
 If that sounds counter-intuitive... read on.

+#### Diving into `require()` (Coming Soon)
+> Almost any Node.js developer can tell you what the `require` function does.
+We use it every day to load external libraries, files, and JSON objects into our project.
+But do any of us actually know how it works?
+Curious, I dug into Node core to find out what was happening under the hood.
+But instead of finding a single function, I ended up at the heart of Node's module system: `module.js`.
+The file is an undocumented core module that controls the loading, compiling, and caching of every module used. `require`, it turned out, was only the tip of the iceberg.

 ---